cortneycogar/FilmVerse-2.0/Readme.md

 * title
 	* Applied to a dt tag.
 Consists of a film's title.

+* actor
+	* Applied to a dt tag.
+Consists of a film's actor(s).

 * description
 	* Applied to a dt tag.
 Consists of text description of a film or director.

+* website
+	* Applied to a dt tag.
+Consists of a link to the film's website, if applicable.

 * genre
 	* Applied to a dt tag.
 Consists of a film's associated genre.